 In addition to specific states of an endpoint, Red Canary collects additional metadata about each endpoint in order to provide improved context and situational awareness.

 - First Seen Time: This is the first time Red Canary learned that an endpoint exists.
-This can happen through endpoint discovery, sensor enrollment, or when it is identified in an Alert Center alert.
+This can happen through endpoint discovery, sensor enrollment, or when it is identified in an alert via a configured Alert Source.
 This is the first "Checkin" time for this Endpoint.
 The First Seen Time timestamp does not reflect the first time that Red Canary received telemetry data from an endpoint.

 - Last Check In Time: This is the last time the endpoint sync last observed the endpoint.
 Receiving telemetry data from an endpoint does not count as a Check In.